iov-one/docs/docs/weave/weave-api-spec/04-querying.md

 }
 ```

-Since the request is with prefix, meaning multiple values will be returned.
+Since the request is with prefix, multiple values will be returned.

 ### Parsing responses